-Scented liquid hand soap with short story and text intervention.
+Scented hand soap with short story & text intervention.

-This bespoke hand soap served as an olfactory portrait of Spring Workshop, a world-renown cultural initiative located in the Wong Chuk Hang industrial neighborhood on South Hong Kong Island.
-The fragranced soap was accompanied by a pseudo-fictional short story of a dematerializing visitor found on the back of the bottle's label.
-Short written proposals for the smiling smeller gently intervened within Spring's signature – and often playful – typographic way finding system, originally designed by the London-based A Practice for Everyday Life.
-The soap was available for everyday, non-special use during Spring's final month of programming before a planned hiatus after the wildly successful completion of a 6-year mandate.
+A washroom intervention and olfactory portrait commissioned by Spring Workshop, a cultural initiative and artist residency located in the Wong Chuk Hang industrial neighborhood on South Hong Kong Island.
+A pseudo-fictional short story of a dematerializing visitor could be read on the back of the bottle's label while short proposals for the visiting smeller intervened within Spring's signature typographic way finding system, designed by London-based A Practice for Everyday Life.
+Comment cards were also made available to encourage visitors to explore the limits and possibilities of using text to describe scent.

-The fragrance was developed after a two-week residency at Spring, where I explored smell and smelling as a literal and poetic definer of place.
-Upon returning home, I partnered with the Institute for Art & Olfaction as an Artist in Residence to realize the fragrance, which responded to olfactory notes decided upon while in Spring.
+The fragrance was developed after a two-week residency at Spring, where I explored smell and smelling as both a literal and poetic definer of place.
+Upon returning home, I worked as an Artist in Residence at the Institute for Art & Olfaction.
 At its best, the soap should be sharp, weird, refreshing, and decidedly Spring Workshop-ish: driven by aquatic notes and balanced out with some spice, some sweetness and some uncomfortable funk.
-Comment cards were made available to the smellers as a way to encourage using language to describe scent.

-Support, funding and overall mega-thanks to Mimi Brown & Spring Workshop as well as Saskia Wilson Brown, Ashley Eden Kessler, and the IAO.
+Support and thanks to Mimi Brown & Spring Workshop as well as Saskia Wilson Brown, Ashley Eden Kessler, and the IAO.
 Graphic design support via A Practice for Everyday Life.
 Installation photographs by Mandy Chan.